saylesss88/nix-book/src/nix/hardening_networking.md

 **SearXNG** an open-source, privacy-respecting metasearch engine that aggregates results from various search services, such as Google, DuckDuckGo, etc without tracking you or profiling your searches.
+You can add SearXNG to firefox by going to `about:preferences#search` and at the bottom click `Add`, URL will be `searx.be/search?q=%s`.

+Searx is a bit different, you can choose which search engine you want for your current search with `!ddg search term` to use duckduckgo for example.

 Example LibreWolf config implementing many of the STIG recommendations: